sfrias/intelAI-documentation/docs/index.md

 ## Contribution
-If you want something to be added that's relevant to the content present in doc, consider sending a PR or you may contact [author](https://twitter.com/prajjwal_1)
+If you want something to be added that's relevant to the content present in doc, consider sending a PR to this [repo](https://github.com/prajjwal1/intelAI-documentation) or you may DM [author](https://twitter.com/prajjwal_1)

 To join Intel Student Ambassador [Slack channel](https://intelstudentamb.slack.com/)